 Dr Simon Mayers (UK) [website]

 Combining his experience from working in the business realm and the academy, Simon has been the EAJS Administrator since 2016.
-As the senior administrator for a small charity, Simon is responsible for managing the EAJS’s day to day operations.
-His duties include managing a small but talented team of consultants and assistant administrators; managing the EAJS finances, ledgers and operating budgets; liaising with accountants, solicitors, banks and payment partners; submitting annual reports to the charity commission; administering various grant programmes; assisting EAJS members and handling the membership administration; managing the association’s IT systems, website and newsflash; and many other day to day tasks required for the efficient running of the charity.
+As a senior administrator for a small charity, Simon is responsible for managing the EAJS’s day to day operations.
+His duties include managing a small but talented team of consultants and assistant administrators; managing the EAJS finances, ledgers and operating budgets; liaising with accountants, solicitors, banks and payment partners; submitting annual reports to the charity commission; administering various grant programmes; assisting EAJS members and handling the membership administration; managing the association’s IT systems; and many other day to day tasks required for the efficient running of the charity.

 EAJS Membership Assistant

-Kinga Migalska is a historian and art historian, graduated from Jagiellonian University in Kraków, and currently in the process of finalizing her PhD dissertation concerning the history and development of Jewish museums in Poland during the communist era.
+Kinga Migalska is a historian and art historian.
+Dr Migalska graduated from Jagiellonian University in Kraków, and recently completed her PhD dissertation concerning the history and development of Jewish museums in Poland during the communist era.
 Her research interest focuses on the fate of Jewish material heritage in postwar Poland.
 She is an author of several scientific and popular science articles, for example, “The Question of Appropriateness.
 Museums Established in Synagogues in Communist Poland: The Cases of Łańcut and Włodawa” (Arts, 2019, 8(4)).
 In the past few years, she has participated in multiple projects inventorying monuments, including the inventory of historic Roman Catholic churches and monasteries in the territories of Vohlynia (Ukraine), and the inventory of the historic Jewish cemetery in Milówka (Poland).